Super Lawyers

 • Patricia Mary Boatwright: Obstetrician-gynecologist in Chicago, Illinois.

-• Lawrence Borow: Pennsylvania-based OB-GYN, who regularly testifies in birth injury during childbirth case including shoulder dystocia and brachial plexus injuries.
+• Lawrence Borow: Pennsylvania-based OB-GYN, who regularly testifies in birth injury cases during childbirth, including shoulder dystocia and brachial plexus injuries.
 He graduated from Temple Medical School in 1970.
-He has testified that he works about equally for plaintiffs and defendants and that between 5-8% of professional work is medical-legal related.
+He has testified that he works about equally for plaintiffs and defendants and that between 5 to 8% of professional work is medical-legal related.
 He has testified in a number of Maryland birth injury cases.
 He graduated from Rush Medical College in 1975.

-• Martin Gubernick: Board certified New York OB-GYN that has testified in shoulder dystocia and other birth injury cases, including a few cases in Maryland that generated seven-figure verdicts and settlements.
-His is a clinical instructor of obstetrics and gynecology at Cornell.
+• Martin Gubernick: Board-certified New York OB-GYN who has testified in shoulder dystocia and other birth injury cases, including a few cases in Maryland that generated seven-figure verdicts and settlements.
+He is a clinical instructor of obstetrics and gynecology at Cornell.

-• Elizabeth Wickstrom: She is a board-certified maternal fetal medicine specialist in Kansas.
-This obstetrics expert who has been named as an expert in cases involving Down’s Syndrome and a mother with oligohydramnios (low amniotic fluid levels) which allegedly caused her child to have cerebral palsy.
+• Elizabeth Wickstrom: She is a board-certified maternal-fetal medicine specialist in Kansas.
+This obstetrics expert has been named as an expert in cases involving Down’s Syndrome and a mother with oligohydramnios, low amniotic fluid levels, which allegedly caused her child to have cerebral palsy.

 Oncology

-• Dennis Citrin: Board-certified medical oncology and internal medicine.
+• Dennis Citrin: Board-certified medical oncologist and internist.
 Has testified in breast cancer misdiagnosis malpractice lawsuits.

-• John M. Kirkwood: Yale educated oncologist whose practice and research has focused on melanoma.
+• John M. Kirkwood: Yale-educated oncologist whose practice and research have focused on melanoma.
 He has been named as an expert in at least a handful of failure to diagnose and treat melanoma cases around the country, including Maryland, Ohio, and Arizona.
 He is a professor and director of the Melanoma and Skin Cancer program at the University of Pittsburgh.

-• Daniel Lebow: Executive Vice Chair of the Department of Surgery at the Mount Sinai Health System.
-He is a board-certified surgeon with a specialty in surgical oncology.
+• Daniel Labow: Executive Vice Chair of the Department of Surgery at the Mount Sinai Health System.
+He is a board-certified surgeon specializing in surgical oncology.

 • Douglas S Reintgen: Duke-educated surgical oncology expert witness who is a board-certified expert in surgery with a subspecialty in surgical oncology of the breast.